dead-claudia/website/README.md

 Things I still have left to do:

-- Make this responsive (mobile-friendly).

 - Make a Heroku server to deal with AJAX-based email better.

 - Make the blog be able to read from subfolders.
-Mostly a build process fix
+Mostly a build system fix.

-- Make the blog, contact form, and email retrieval work without JavaScript.
-This will also require some server-side assistance, likely with a token of some sort.

 - Make the blog more scalable (hundreds of posts should *just work*, and be paginated).